 Our group has developed novel simulations for the study of the microstructure, dynamics, and rheology of colloidal gels.
 A colloidal gel is a system of sub-micron particles suspended in a fluid with interparticle forces such that it behaves as a viscoelastic material – acting similar to a viscous fluid under some conditions and as an elastic solid under others.
 We have focused on systems with short-range attraction and long-range repulsion induced by polymer depletion forces and adsorbed surface charge respectively.
 Our simulation techniques approach the accuracy of refined Stokesian dynamics computations with nearly the speed of simple Brownian dynamics algorithms.

-Gels exhibit non-equilibrium phase behavior in attractive forces induce interparticle bonds which act to frustrate formation of ordered crystalline solids.
+Gels exhibit non-equilibrium phase behavior in attractive forces induce interparticle bonds which act to frustrate the formation of ordered crystalline solids.
 Thus the system may exist as a fluid phase when attractive forces EA/kT are weak, as a crystalline solid as attractive forces reach the predicted equilibrium threshold and as a disordered gel as the attractive forces increase further.
-The addition of long range repulsive forces further complicates the phase behavior as it eliminates crystalline structures at all attractive strengths and modifies the microstructure and rheology of the gel.
+The addition of long-range repulsive forces further complicates the phase behavior as it eliminates crystalline structures at all attractive strengths and modifies the microstructure and rheology of the gel.
 We find that the mechanical properties of gels may be tuned by the adjustment of the attractive and repulsive forces.
 Stronger attractive forces yield stiff unyielding gels which are brittle and fracture under excessive stress.
 The addition of repulsive forces leads to more pliable gels which can be greatly deformed, rapidly rebuilding interparticle bonds and maintaining their elastic properties over a wide range.
 Repulsion forces can also increase the time needed for gelation a thousand-fold.

-Gels formed under quiescent conditions form an interesting class of materials, however particle suspensions formed under more complicated circumstances are also highly important in advanced chemical processes.
+Gels formed under quiescent conditions form an interesting class of materials, however, particle suspensions formed under more complicated circumstances are also highly important in advanced chemical processes.
 Many novel materials are formed by moving a bidisperse mixture of two distinct particle types through a series of processing operations.
-These may include spray coating a thin film of suspension onto a substrate, thickening by sedimentation or drainage, further consolidating with rollers or presses and finally drying operations to form the final solid material.
+These may include spray coating a thin film of suspension onto a substrate, thickening by sedimentation or drainage, further consolidating with rollers or presses, and finally drying operations to form the final solid material.
 During each of the processes, the suspension microstructure may evolve, particles may partially segregate and the material may develop internal stresses similar to those observed in quiescent gels subjected to rheological flow conditions.
-Management of the microstructure and microscopic stresses is critical in the manufacture of these exotic materials as suboptimal processing may lead to defects, cracking or other undesirable material performance.
-The study of these phenomena under high throughput manufacturing operations is a primary focus of our ongoing efforts in large scale computational simulations of complex fluids.
+Management of the microstructure and microscopic stresses is critical in the manufacture of these exotic materials as suboptimal processing may lead to defects, cracking, or other undesirable material performance.
+The study of these phenomena under high throughput manufacturing operations is a primary focus of our ongoing efforts in large-scale computational simulations of complex fluids.